 When Jennifer takes on a case, she invests the time to learn about her client’s business, to understand the facts, and to analyze and anticipate the legal issues.
 This hands-on approach has helped her resolve many disputes before litigation is even filed.
 She also has won cases around the country based on her written work including in state and federal courts in Kansas, Missouri, California, Illinois, and Florida.
+Jennifer is also qualified as a Missouri mediator and was selected for inclusion on the Western District of Missouri’s Mediation and Assessment Program’s newly created list of Category II Neutrals, effective August 1, 2023.

 Jennifer is a former federal law clerk who worked on both coasts before settling in Kansas City.
 Her first job out of college was as a paralegal at Covington & Burling in Washington, DC.
 She later served as a law clerk to the Hon.
 Lourdes G. Baird in the Central District of California in Los Angeles.
 Following her clerkship, she worked in the Orange County, CA office of Latham & Watkins.
 She relocated to the Kansas City area in 2005, where she spent three years as an attorney at Blackwell Sanders before joining Berkowitz Oliver in 2008.